LakshmiDeepak9653/Birthday-Wish-using-Python/README.md

 <h1>This is an python wrapper !!!</h1>
 Made by *Lakshmi deepak* Use this wrapper for birthday wishes to your friend in a different way using python.
 Firstly, what you have to do is?
 You have to install the required packages, don't worry about the code and blabla things.
 I made it simple for you.

+<h7>watch the preview video before doing watch it by video or through youtube link in link.txt</h7>

 First download this wrapper, extract it, open the folder.
 Open the terminal in these location. and run